A Dynamic Matching Framework for Faster Child Adoptions: I Model

 Children arrive to the market (welfare system) over a finite time horizon $T$.
 A group arrives at every time $t \in \{ 1, 2, ..., T \}$ which we denote as $c(t)$\footnote{For the sake of tractability, we ignore sibling groups in our analysis.
 We make dynamic sibling group placements the goal of future work.} with an individual child as $c \in c(t)$.
 A group of homes also arrive at every time $t$ which we denote as $h(t)$ with an individual home $h \in h(t)$.
 We think of every time period $t$ as one month, but any arbitrary interpretation of time can fit our model.

 A matchmaker would like to assign children to homes.
 A home $h$ matching with child $c$ receives utility $V_h(c)$.
 Conversely, a child receives utility $U_c(h)$ from the same match.
 In the context of child welfare systems, one should interpret a child's utility as the value of the match from the matchmaker's perspective.
-We do not make any assumptions about these utilities such as supermodularity or assortativity as is common in the literature.
-Our generality over the preferences and type space contributes to our model's validity as a useful empirical tool to set guidelines in child welfare decision-making.
-However, following \qcite{baccara-2020}, we include additive waiting costs in our model, where we assume that a common waiting cost $w_c > 0$ incurs for every child that remains unmatched after a time $t$.
+Following \qcite{baccara-2020}, we include additive waiting costs in our model, where we assume that a common waiting cost $w_c > 0$ incurs for every child that remains unmatched after a time $t$.
 A child arriving at $t$ has a time-dependent utility at time $k$ equal to $U_c^k(h) = U_c(h) - (k - t)w_c$.
 Likewise, homes incur a common waiting cost $w_h$ with time-dependent utility $V_h^k(c) = V_h(c) - (k - t)w_h$.
 Some homes might have negative utility for certain children (for example, a home that never wants to adopt a child older than 13).
-We say that a child $c$ is \textbf{acceptable} to a home $h$ if $V_h(c) \geq 0$, and a home $h$ is acceptable to a child $c$ if $U_c(h) \geq 0$.
+We say that a child $c$ is \textit{acceptable} to a home $h$ if $V_h(c) \geq 0$, and a home $h$ is acceptable to a child $c$ if $U_c(h) \geq 0$.

 \begin{assumption} All children and homes have a strict preference ordering, that is, $\forall c$, there does not exist two $h,h'$ with $h \neq h'$ such that $U_c(h) = U_c(h')$, and, $\forall h$, there does not exist two $c,c'$ with $c \neq c'$ such that $V_h(c) = V_h(c')$. \end{assumption}